zkedem/libbsddaemon/README.md

 + Familiarity. `daemon()` and `daemonfd()` are well-established in FreeBSD, and to an extent in GNU/Linux as well.
 It is better to leverage an existing API that is well-known and proven rather than reinventing the wheel.

 ## Goals
 The overarching goal of libbsddaemon is to create a library with daemonization routines that are init system-agnostic, portable across all POSIX-compliant OSes, and easy to use and integrate.
-Bearing this in mind, I hope to keep the functionality of libbsddaemon as close as possible to its counterpart in FreeBSD's libc as both implementations evolve over time.
+Bearing this in mind, I hope to keep the functionality of libbsddaemon as close as possible to its original FreeBSD counterpart as both implementations evolve over time.

+## Credits
+libbsddaemon is based on [daemon.c](https://cgit.freebsd.org/src/tree/lib/libc/gen/daemon.c) from FreeBSD's libc.

 [^1]: [daemon(7) — Linux manual page](https://man7.org/linux/man-pages/man7/daemon.7.html)
 [^2]: [paulgorman.org/technical](https://paulgorman.org/technical/freebsd-init.txt.html)